Plankson/plankson.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: The College of Computer Science and Technology, Zhejiang University
+subtitle: College of Computer Science and Technology, Zhejiang University

 profile:
   align: right